mesolitica/malaya/README.md

 # Malaya
-NLTK like for bahasa Malaysia
+NLTK like for bahasa Malaysia, powered by Deep Learning

 ## Requirements
   * Python >= 3.0